aws-samples/aws-nitro-enclaves-5g-core-authentication-vector-generation/README.md

 # A 5G Network with AWS Nitro Enclaves Authentication Credential Repository and Processing Function

-This project demonstrates how to deploy a 3GPP Authentication Credential Repository and Processing Function (ARPF) running within an AWS Nitro Enclaves.
+This project demonstrates how to deploy a 3GPP Authentication Credential Repository and Processing Function (ARPF) running within a pool of AWS Nitro Enclaves.